Ernesto Cappa

-Ernesto Giulio Cappa (Dogliani, 18 February 1888 – Cuneo, 27 January 1957) was an Italian general during World War II.
+Ernesto Giulio Cappa (18 February 1888, in Dogliani – 27 January 1957, in Cuneo) was an Italian general during World War II.
 After the war he served as Chief of Staff of the Italian Army from 1950 to 1952.

 Biography

 Born in the province of Cuneo, after studying in Bra and Mondovì, from 1906 to 1908 he attended the Military Academy of Modena, graduating as second lieutenant and being assigned to the 32nd Infantry Regiment "Cuneo".
 He was later promoted to lieutenant and stationed in Naples, and from 12 January 1912 to 1913 he was Secretary of the War School of the Royal Italian Army.
 In the early stages of World War I he fought with the 162nd Regiment “Ivrea”, being promoted to captain on 30 June 1915 and being wounded in action and awarded a Bronze Medal of Military Valor for an action on the Asiago plateau on 20 May 1916.
 He was later transferred to the Carnic front, where on 25 October 1917 he was seriously wounded and frostbitten to both feet during the battle of Caporetto and captured by the Austro-Hungarians.
 He was later awarded another Bronze Medal for this action.

 From 1920 to 1925 he was again secretary of the War School, now with the rank of major, and later attended the same school until 1928.
 From 1929 to 1931 he served as lieutenant colonel in Bolzano, commanding the 1st Battalion of the 232nd Infantry Regiment.
 From October 1931 to May 1933 he served in the General Staff in Rome as Head of the Mobilization Office, and from May 1933 to September 1937 he commander of the 91st Infantry Regiment "Basilicata", being promoted to colonel.
 From 1937 to 1940 he was Head of the Organization and Mobilization Office of the Army General Staff.